lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 As above, when we know that the head element is not equal to the heap top (i.e. it's necessarily smaller) we can use its `advanceMultiple` safely.

-## Reverse iteration

-Tries and trie cursors support reverse iteration.
-Reverse trie iteration presents data in lexicographic order using the inverted alphabet.
-This is not always the same as the reverse order of the data returned in the forward direction; the latter is only guaranteed if the entries in the trie can contain no prefixes (i.e. the representation is prefix-free like the byte-ordered type translations).

-This difference is imposed by the cursor interfaces which necessarily have to present parent nodes before their children and do not preserve or present any state on ascent.

 # Trie sets